fatihsinanesen/TURKFACT/README.md

 ```

 The notebook guides you through the steps of loading the dataset, preprocessing the data, training the model, and evaluating its performance.
+Moreover, some of the pickle files of trained models were loaded in the repository.

 ## Dataset